bluesky/bluesky-queueserver/docs/source/re_manager_api.rst

               **user**: *str*
                   the name of the user (e.g. 'John Doe').
 The name is included in the plan metadata and may be used to identify the user who added the plan to the queue.
-It is not not passed to the Run Engine or included in run metadata.
+It is not passed to the Run Engine or included in run metadata.

               **pos**: *int*, *'front'* or *'back'* (optional)
                   position of the item in the queue.
 RE Manager will attempt to insert the item